fredrikaverpil/flickrdumpr/README.md

 > One of my downloaded photos says "This photo is no longer available".
 What's going on?

 I've noticed this on very rare occasions too.
+Unfortunately, the photo is probably gone forever (not my fault!), and for some reason deleted from the Flickr servers.
 Have a look in the Flickr help forums: https://www.flickr.com/help/forum/en-us/72157649823558847/

 > I don't see a license anywhere.
 You must decide on a license!